San Diego Wildfire Lawyers

 In certain cases, such as the complaint filed by the Sonoma County District Attorney against PG&E related to the 2019 Kincade Fire, utility companies may even face charges of gross or criminal negligence or recklessness, highlighting the importance of holding these entities accountable for their actions.

-We are dedicated to thoroughly investigating the circumstances of each wildfire to identify all liable parties and pursue the maximum compensation available to help you rebuild your life.
+We are dedicated to thoroughly investigating the circumstances of each wildfire to identify all liable parties and pursue compensation to help you rebuild your life.

 Punitive Damages

 Following devastating wildfires, lawsuits against utility companies often seek punitive damages to punish egregious negligence and deter future misconduct.
 We focus on demonstrating how these companies failed in their duty to protect the public.
-Punitive damages are crucial not only for punishing misconduct but also for ensuring future accountability and community safety.
-Our San Diego wildfire attorneys aggressively pursue these damages when warranted.
+Punitive damages are crucial not only for punishing misconduct but also for promoting community safety.

 Navigating Insurance Claims And Recovery After A Wildfire